Expected Consensus

 Algorithm

 Expected Consensus (EC) is a probabilistic Byzantine fault-tolerant consensus protocol.
 At a high level, it operates by running a leader election every epoch in which, on expectation, a set number of participants may be eligible to submit a block.
 EC guarantees that these winners will be anonymous until they reveal themselves by submitting a proof that they have been elected, the ElectionProof.
 Each winning miner can submit one such proof per round and will be rewarded proportionally to its power.
-From this point on, each wining miner also creates a proof of storage (aka Winning PoSt).
+From this point on, each winning miner also creates a proof of storage (aka Winning PoSt).
 Each proof can be derived from a properly formatted beacon entry, as described below.

 All valid blocks submitted in a given round form a Tipset.
 Every block in a Tipset adds weight to its chain.
 The ‘best’ chain is the one with the highest weight, which is to say that the fork choice rule is to choose the heaviest known chain.
 For more details on how to select the heaviest chain, see Chain Selection.
 While on expectation at least one block will be generated at every round, in cases where no one finds a block in a given round, a miner can simply run leader election again for the next epoch with the appropriate random seed, thereby ensuring liveness in the protocol.